Bill Irwin

 Early Life and Background

-William Mills Irwin was born on April 11, 1950, in Santa Monica, California, to Elizabeth Mills, a teacher, and Horace G. Irwin, an aerospace engineer.
-He grew up in California and developed an early interest in performance that drew on vaudeville and physical theater traditions.
+Bill Irwin was born on April 11, 1950, in Santa Monica, California, to Elizabeth Mills Irwin, a teacher, and Horace G. Irwin, an aerospace engineer.
+He grew up in Southern California, where his parents encouraged both academic and creative pursuits.
+The combination of a teacher mother and an engineer father gave him an appreciation for discipline, structure, and storytelling that would later shape his craft.

 Path to Celebrity